mkupisie/Analysing-UK-crime-data-with-geopandas/README.md

-Working with UK crime data available on https://data.police.uk/data/
+# Working with UK crime data available on https://data.police.uk/data/

-The above website enables to download csv files that provide street-level crime for the selected date range.
+**The above website enables to download csv files that provide street-level crime for the selected date range.**
 For each selected month, separate file is generated.
 Downloaded data used in this project includes:
- - crime type
+* * - crime type * *
- - month and year in which the crime occured
+* * - month and year in which the crime occured * *
  - longitude and latitude of the crime event
  - UK counties name in which the crime occured